Frequently Asked Questions about the Salkantay Trek

 Contact Us

-Get a 5% discount on all our tours if you make the reservation before of March 31st, 2024
+Get 5% off online all our tours if you book until of November 30th, 2024

 Classic Royal Inca Trail in 4 days